-The Trustees consider that the greatest risk facing the charity is that of a decrease in financial support from the public due to either a period of recession or financial decline in the UK and the wider Western World and/or reputational damage caused by adverse publicity.
+The Trustees consider that the greatest risk facing the charity is that of a decrease in financial support from the public due to either a period of recession or financial decline in the UK and the wider Western World due to the COVID-19 pandemic and/or reputational damage caused by adverse publicity.
 The charity maintains insurance to defend itself against false and malicious claims arising from its publications and other media activities.
 Other major risks identified have been mitigated to an acceptable level by ensuring documented procedures are in place and taking other measures deemed appropriate.